KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

       left_join(cray.mean, tank.treatment)

 ## Survival Calculation

+This creates an object that contains the number of crayfish at the beginning of the experiment (stocked) and the number of crayfish at the end of the experiment (harvested) for each year, type of crayfish, and tank.
+This is used to calculate the number of crayfish that survived to the end of the experiment.

     cray.N <-
       cray.raw %>%
       group_by(Year, Type, Tank) %>%
       summarize(N.initial = length(which(!is.na(Stocked_Mass))), N.final = length(which(!is.na(Harvested_Mass))))

 ### Calculate the proportion survived

+This code calculates the proportion of the inital crayfish that remain in the tank at the end of the experiment.

     prop.surv <- cray.N$N.final / cray.N$N.initial